Morlorf/ig-presentation/speech.md

 The **Tagada**. *(clicks button)*

-It combines multiple simultaneous movements: the platform rotates and bounces rhythmically, giving that signature bouncing feel of this ride.
+It combines six simultaneous movements: the platform spins, the arm yaws, pitches, and rolls, the ride bounces on two axes, and the arm telescopes outward — giving it that signature chaotic feel.

 *[P2 exits]*